-This 5 DVD set is nearly 9 hours of video, of which 2.5 hours is DVD exclusive only stuff (3 lessons for each stage, see the this link for details on the DVD only lessons.).
-There are pdf files included on the disks for the lesson notes for each of the DVD only lessons - they are not found on the web site!
+This 5 DVD set is nearly 9 hours of video, of which 2.5 hours is DVD exclusive only stuff (3 lessons for each stage, see this link for details on the DVD only lessons.).
+There are pdf files included on the disks for the lesson notes for each of the DVD only lessons - they are not found on the website!

 Once you are through the foundation series you should start working on the Intermediate Style Modules which will give you a chance to use your new Foundation skills in the styles of your choice.
 You could try Blues Rhythm guitar, Blues Lead Guitar, Folk Fingerstyle, Solo Blues Guitar or Master the Major Scale.

 Please note that NO SONGS are included on the DVD, you have to watch those on the website.

 The DVD contains all the videos from the Five Intermediate Foundations PLUS:

 • 3 DVD only lessons for each Foundation level (over 2.5 hours of exclusive video).

 • Lesson notes as pdf files for the DVD only lessons.